jonocodes/whyfi/slides.md

 * Get a Chase credit card
 * Spend $2k in the first 3 months
-* Recieve bonus of 50k travel points
+* Receive bonus of 50k travel points

 Every 3 months open a different card and repeat